How Are Partnerships Taxed: Everything You Need to Know

 Prepare Form 1065, U.S. Return of Partnership Income

 Partnerships must file a federal IRS Form 1065 for informational purposes.

 Schedule B filing includes a series of questions about a partnership and types of distribution.
 Schedule K is a schedule of income and expenses then broken down for the K-1 partner income reporting.
 Schedule L is the balance sheet.
 Some partnerships are required to submit Schedules M-1, M-2 and/or Schedule M-3.
 The return must be signed by a general partner.

 The K-1 form lists the partner’s name, address and percentage share of profits, losses, capital, and liabilities; share of ordinary business income or loss, rental income or loss and interest income; and includes self-employment income, credits, and distributions.

 File Form 1065 and Copies of the K-1 Forms

 Partnerships must file copies of the Form 1065 and Schedule K-1 either electronically or by mail.
 Visit the IRS website irs.gov for more information about partnership tax return filing.

 General or limited partners must report distributive share of the partnership income or loss on your federal income tax return.
 Reporting should match the Schedule K-1 received from the partnership.
 Limited partners’ income is not reported on the Schedule SE.

 Inquiries about partnership formation can be submitted for legal consultation from an attorney listed with the UpCounsel marketplace.
 UpCounsel lawyers represent the top 5 percent attorneys in the United States, graduating from top law schools such as Harvard Law School and Yale Law School.
-UpCounsel attorneys have an average 14 years of legal experience and have represented corporate clients like Google and Stripe.
+UpCounsel attorneys have an average 14 years of legal experience and have represented corporate clients like Google and Menlo Ventures.